Eg. the Skipton MP, David Curry. Apparently, Mr Curry paid for public service broadcasting out of his public service expenses.

 I feel strongly that the public money spent on MPs expenses should be subject to the greatest degree of transparency and accountability possible.
 Democratically elected representatives spending money given to them by the taxpayer should be in a position to share with their constituents precisely how that money is spent.
 The measure being decided on Thursday would have the opposite effect and the arguments for it are essentially attempts to justify the concealment of expenses that MPs could not justify publicly.
 If MPs have embarrassing expenses, they should still have the courage to vote against this order because the measure is wrong in principle.
 I am appealing to you to vote against it.

 I am sorry but I believe you are wrong.
 No-one is trying to conceal expenses.
 It is a question as to what is a sensible level of detail.
 As for EDM I cannot see the earthly point of signing an EDM when the issue has to be voted on in the Commons itself.
 It has the whiff of sanctimoniousness about it.
-DC
+DCMe:

 Dear David Curry,